Eigen-aiuHck/SMG2FileIO_cpp/README.md

 bcsv<br>
 https://luma.aurumsmods.com/wiki/BCSV_(File_format)<br>

-You made me happy it if you write my name when using it.
+You made me happy it if you write my name or this place link when using it.